thippeswammy/LoginSystemWithGUI/README.md

 create new project in NetBeans or your preferred Java IDE.

-download the "NumberPuzzleGame.java" and put in scr folder then.
+download the "LoginSystem.java.java" and put in scr folder then.

 Build and run the project.